asaeed/openPath/README.md

+OpenPath's data model is divided into users, sessions, and events.
+So far, we have provided calls for users and sessions only.

-Both the User and Session service API's follow the standard "RESTful" setup and include the following methods (tho these will mostly be removed eventually)
+Both the User and Session service API's follow the standard "RESTful" setup and include the following methods (these will mostly be removed eventually)

 GET   - http://baseurl.com/users
   - returns the full list of users